Classic Maya language: Phonology

 The classical Maya consonant system can be represented as follows:

-The Latin alphabet of the classical Maya transliteration is: ’, a, b, ch, ch’, e, h, i, k, k’ (ꜭ), l, m, n, o, p, p’, s, t, t’, tz, tz’ (ꜯ), u, w, x, y.
+The Latin alphabet of the classical Maya transliteration is: ’, a, b, ch, ch’, e, h, i, k, k’, l, m, n, o, p, p’, s, t, t’, tz, tz’, u, w, x, y.
+It is the romanization system currently used by epigraphers to transcribe the language.
+However, the first alphabet was developed by Fray Francisco Morán in his Vocabulario en lengua choltí, whose most notable difference is the transcription of /k’/ as ⟨ꜫ⟩ and /t͡ʃ’/ as ⟨ꜫh⟩.

 In Classic Maya, there are five vowels: a, e, i, o, u.
 Long vowels are written double: aa, ee, ii, oo, uu.
 Furthermore, no word begins with a vowel; these actually begin with a glottal stop.
 Because of this, the initial letter ’ is often omitted to facilitate transcription and alphabetic structuring.

 The most widespread phonological process attested in Maya glyphs is the elimination of the underlying vowels in a trisyllabic word.
 When a sequence of the form CVCVCVC appears as a single word, the second vowel (the nucleus of the second syllable) is elided to form two CVC syllables.
 Examples: CHUM(mu)-la-ja 'he sits' is transcribed chumlaj.
 AJAW-le-le 'lordship' is transliterated ajawlel.
 Tu-’u-B’AAH 'in itself' is transcribed tu’b’aah.
 Sa-ku-WINIK-ki 'elder brother' is transliterated saku(n) winik.